ryangerardwilson/rtutor/courses/python.md

     #   do as below.
     df[target] = df[target].astype(int)

-    # 5. all numeric features must have pandas numeric dtype, and all categorical
+    # 5. All numeric features must have pandas numeric dtype, and all categorical
     # features must have category dtype.
     for col in df.columns.to_list():
         try: